swimmingly/yodrew.github.io/_pages/psychology.md

 Professional hygienic fasting supervisors attempt to substitute themselves for these prerequisites of fasting or teach them in the usual slow, incomplete way.
 Consequently, only hundreds of people fast per year in a remotely proper way, not the billions who need to.
 Hygienic darkroom retreating recontexualizes the work of fasting supervisors.
 Retreating in darkness themselves, they will regain the capacity to operate at a global scale, not just with the lucky few.

+##### miracle

 As in fasting, one hardly knows in darkness what the organism is doing at its deepest levels.
 Occasionally there is a chance to consciously participate in the process.
 Or to find out _why_ things have gone wrong if it is important to change ideas and behavior related to it.
 At mostly one feels discomfort or a strange subterranean rumbling.

 But one always knows the result: restoration of function---recovery of the lost self---usually accompanied by feelings of contentedness, presence, and euphoria.
 Darkroom retreating reveals the marvelous self-healing power of the organism under proper conditions.
 But for those who have suffered and failed for years with other approaches, the process is nothing less than miraculous.
 As with the rest of hygiene, time in darkness shows that if one wants a miracle, one need only provide its conditions.

 And then?
 Healed from trauma, one will no longer be compelled to repeat it.
-One will absorb and redeem its consequences.
+One will absorb and redeem its history and consequences.
 As with the rest of hygiene, hygienic psychology's bad news is much worse, and its good news is far better than anyone dreamed.

-The emergence of a hygienic psychology; the identification of trauma at the root of all illness; and darkness's greater importance than fasting for resting and healing have massive implications for hygiene's pathology and destiny.
+The emergence of a hygienic psychology; the identification of trauma at the root of all illness; and darkness's greater importance than fasting for resting and healing have massive implications for hygiene's pathology and destiny, and humanity's as well.
 Hygiene has said illness originates with enervation (low energy) and toxemia.
 Trauma explains how these conditions themselves originate.
 And in coming to terms with trauma, hygiene can finally meet and obsolete allopathy (Western medicine) in its stronghold.
-I have developed these implications in [*hygiene notes*](/darkness-conjecture/hygiene-notes).
+I discuss these implications further in [*hygiene notes*](/darkness-conjecture/hygiene-notes).

 I am only saying enough here to give you a solid basis for beginning to do hygienic darkroom retreats.
-If you like what happens, you can study further.
+If you like what happens, further study is natural.
 For a thorough introduction to hygiene's principles, practices, and intriguing history, read Shelton's
 [*The Science and Fine Art of Natural Hygiene*](https://darkroomretreat.com/nhs.pdf).

 &nbsp;